 Rainfall and temperature medians

-- Median maps for the 1990 to 2012 period for all months and seasons are available from the climate outlook Map archive and Median maps.
+- Median maps for the 1981 to 2018 period for all months and seasons are available from the climate outlook Map archive and Average maps.
 The median maps on the climate outlooks website will differ slightly from other median maps on the Bureau's website.
-This is because the dynamical model forecasts use a period of 1990 to 2012 to calculate medians, while other median maps typically use the full Bureau climate record (which extends for more than 100 years).
+This is because the dynamical model forecasts use a period of 1981 to 2018 to calculate medians, while other median maps typically use the full Bureau climate record (which extends for more than 100 years).